Durward Kirby: Television

 Some of Kirby's comedic roles.
 Top from left: "Jennie", Old Southern Colonel, Prince Charming.
 Bottom from left: "Joe Dribble", "Whistler's Mother", a Japanese movie star.

 Kirby was a regular on Moore's television shows from 1950 to 1968.
 The Associated Press's obituary for him gives his years of working with Moore's television show as 1950–1951, 1958–1964, and 1966–1967.
-Kirby also appeared as a host, announcer, or guest on other television programs.
+Kirby also appeared as a host, announcer, or guest on other television programs such as Auction-Aire (ABC, 1949) and Glamour-Go-Round (CBS, 1950).
 In the summer of 1951, he was host of G.E.
 Guest House on CBS, replacing Oscar Levant after the third episode.
 He served as one of NBC Radio's Monitor "Communicators".

 In 1967, Carol Burnett introduced Kirby and his wife, Pax, sitting in the live audience during her opening remarks of season 1 episode 4 of The Carol Burnett Show.
 In the middle of her opening monologue, Burnett recognized him.
 Then as the cameras followed, she excitedly ran off stage into the audience to greet Kirby and his wife before returning to complete her monologue.